THINK! cyclist is a campaign to help reduce the number of pedal cyclists killed and seriously injured on the roads.

 The campaign attracted media coverage from national and regional news media as a means to promote awareness of the campaign messages.
 Stakeholders helped deliver the campaign locally by using campaign assets in their local communication channels.

-A ‘stakeholder toolkit’ is available for stakeholders to download.
-This includes key messages and creative assets to encourage organisations to use THINK! cyclist messages in their own cycle safety campaigns.
+A stakeholder toolkit (PDF, 830KB) is available for stakeholders to download.
+This includes key messages and creative assets to encourage organisations to use THINK! cycle safety messages in their own campaigns.

-To find out more about THINK!
-CYCLIST email DfTPublicity@DfT.gsi.gov.uk.
+To find out more about THINK! cycle safety campaigns email DfTPublicity@DfT.gsi.gov.uk.